Drupal-NYC/drupalcampnyc/README.md

 5. If you are a member (on Pantheon) of the DrupalCampNYC Pantheon site's "Team", copy the Pantheon-enabled local Lando config:

    `cp setup/lando-pantheon/.lando.local.yml .`

+   And be sure that you have [uploaded your public SSH key to Pantheon](https://pantheon.io/docs/ssh-keys#add-your-ssh-key-to-pantheon).

    Otherwise, copy the non-Pantheon local Lando config: